-Fortunately, Gledopto has addressed these flaws in the recently launched Gledopto Zigbee 3.0 LED Controller Pro.
+Fortunately, Gledopto has addressed these flaws in the recently launched Gledopto Zigbee 3.0 LED Controller Pro and other Pro models.
 But, should you still trust them?

 Previous Gledopto Zigbee products weren’t routing traffic